Next 20: Municipal Development Plan & Calgary Transportation Plan review

 When: March 1 to April 8, 2019

 What: Develop a set of goals that will guide our focus for the next 20 years.
-Public engagement input will be used to refine what makes a great city, and specific stakeholder engagement will be used to understand trends & policy needs as we move forward.
+Public engagement input will be used to refine what makes a great city, and specific stakeholder engagement will be used to understand trends and policy needs as we move forward.

 Why it matters: We need to make sure that any options and policies we make are in line with what is happening in Calgary, and with what Calgarians want to see for their city.

 When: End of April - mid May 2019

 What: Now that we know what is needed, what will it take to get us there?
-What trade-offs do we should consider in the many outcomes our plans are trying to achieve?
+What trade-offs should we consider in the many outcomes our plans are trying to achieve?
 What range of options and actions should we consider?
 In this stage we'll talk about the benefits, impacts, constraints and trade-offs needed to reach our vision of Calgary in 20 years.

 Why it matters: We can't do it all.
 The City needs to plan with the well-being and needs of all Calgarians in mind.
 In this stage, we'll get together to discuss ways that trade-offs can be made between the different values identified in Stage 1.

 How this information will be used: This step is critical in helping The City to understand, refine and create options for policy recommendation.
-Ideas from this stage will be review, collated and brought back in the next stage for evaluation and prioritization.
+Ideas from this stage will be review, collated and incorporated into the proposed amendments where appropriate.